Football Friends brings individuals aged 65 or over together over a shared love of football

 Since then, Don has become a valued volunteer at Friends of the Elderly and has been instrumental in making further Football Friends’ programmes a huge success.

-You will experience a range of different activities on an Any Old Irons programme, many of which have been organised with the input of people who have been on previous programmes who now volunteer with us.
+You will experience a range of different activities on our Football Friends programmes, many of which have been organised with the input of people who have been on previous programmes who now volunteer with us.
 Over the five weeks, activities may include a stadium tour, guest speakers from the football club, memorabilia and memory sharing.
 There is also the chance to use an iPad and learn some new digital skills to help you stay connected with the club and your new friends online.
 It’s a really friendly and relaxed atmosphere, and we make everyone feel welcome and among friends.

 We often organise events and trips outside of the five weeks to help people stay better connected with each other.
 Previously, Any Old Irons participants have been able to watch the West Ham Ladies team play and had a tour of Wembley Stadium to celebrate the 1966 World Cup win.